 - Pluto: Past the main planets it keeps a very thin nitrogen atmosphere despite being smaller than Mercury.
 Thought to be produced by internal heating.

-Lighter gases such as Hydorgen and Helium do not tend to gather aournd terrestrial objects however gas giants are rich in these elements.
+Lighter gases such as hydrogen and helium do not tend to gather around terrestrial objects however gas giants are rich in these elements.